EPA to label 2 "forever chemicals" as hazardous substances under Superfund law

 Why it matters: Designating two of these chemicals as hazardous will increase transparency around releases of the compounds and could allow the EPA to hold polluters accountable by forcing them to clean up their contamination.

-How it works: Per- and polyfluoroalkyl substances (PFAS) — dubbed "forever chemicals" for their durability — are extremely strong chemicals that that largely resist degradation by repelling oil and water and can withstand high temperatures.
+How it works: Per- and polyfluoroalkyl substances (PFAS) — dubbed "forever chemicals" for their durability — are extremely strong chemicals that that resist degradation by repelling oil and water and withstanding high temperatures.

 - Because they resist degradation, PFAS can accumulate in people, livestock, fish and wildlife if they enter the environment through production or waste streams.

 - Exposure to these chemicals has been linked to adverse health effects, including elevated blood pressure.
-They also may affect growth and development, reproduction, the immune system, thyroid and liver function, and may increase a person's risk of cancer, according to the Centers for Disease Control and Prevention and EPA.
+They also may increase a person's risk of cancer and affect growth and development, reproduction, the immune system, and thyroid and liver function, according to the Centers for Disease Control and Prevention and EPA.

 Designating PFOA and PFOS — two of the most widely used PFAS — as hazardous in all forms under the Comprehensive Environmental Response, Compensation, and Liability Act may encourage better waste management and treatment practices by facilities handling the compounds.